This article contains spoilers for the first episode of The Mandalorian.

 Does the timeline even work out for Yoda to be the father?
 When does this show take place, exactly?

-The Mandalorian is set about five years after The Return of the Jedi ends, and since the baby is 50 years old, that means it would’ve been conceived around the time the Clone Wars began, which is perfectly plausible.
-But that also brings us to another possible explanation for baby Yoda: We know that the Star Wars universe has cloning technology.
+The Mandalorian is set about five years after The Return of the Jedi ends and Yoda dies, and since the baby is 50 years old, that’s perfectly plausible.* But that also brings us to another possible explanation for baby Yoda: We know that the Star Wars universe has cloning technology.
 Maybe it’s literally baby Yoda, a clone of the original.
 But that raises even more questions, too, like who cloned it?
 And why?
 Did Yoda know about his clone?

 Speaking of clones, what’s the deal with Mandalorians?
 Wasn’t the prototype for the clone troopers also a Mandalorian?
 Are all Mandalorians clones?